BSA A7: A7

-The A7 was launched in 1947 with a rigid frame and the "long stroke" engine with iron barrels and cylinder head.
-Plunger suspension was offered as an alternative from 1949.
-The engine was changed to the shorter stroke A10 based design in 1951.
-The rigid frame was discontinued in 1953 and the plunger in 1954.
+The A7 was launched in 1947 with a rigid frame and the long-stroke engine with an iron cylinder block and cylinder head.
+Plunger suspension was offered as an option from 1949.
+The engine was changed to the shorter-stroke A10 based design in 1951.
+The rigid frame was discontinued in 1953, and the plunger in 1954.
 From 1954 the swinging arm frame was produced, and the name "Flash" given to the model in the US market.
-An alternator was offer as an alternative to the dynamo from 1961.
-Production ceased in 1962 when the unit construction A50 was introduced.
+An alternator was offered as an alternative to the dynamo from 1961.
+Production ceased in 1962, when the unit-construction A50 was introduced.